JetBrains/intellij-sdk-docs/reference_guide/project_model/facet.md

 and [Facet](upsource:///platform/lang-api/src/com/intellij/facet/Facet.java) classes.

-If you want IDEs to advertise that your plugin supports a facet such in the example below look at the information about [the feature extractor](/plugin_repository/feature_extractor.md).
+If you want IDEs to advertise that your plugin supports a facet as in the example below, look at the information about [the feature extractor](/plugin_repository/feature_extractor.md).

 ![Facet Type of Feature](/plugin_repository/img/feature_extractor_facet.png)